NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 If having more than two images, one can do pairwise stereo to get dense matches.
 For a large number of images this is prohibitive.

-*Sparse* interest point matches can work as well if sufficiently well-distributed and accurate.
+*Sparse* interest point matches can work *almost* as well if sufficiently well-distributed and accurate.
 Then stereo is not necessary.
 Use ``parallel_bundle_adjust`` with the options ``--ip-detect-method 1`` to create subpixel-level accurate matches, and with ``--ip-per-tile 500 --matches-per-tile